arjunshibu/blog/_posts/intro-to-open-source-bug-bounty/2021-04-05-intro-to-open-source-bug-bounty.md

 ![morpheus-meme](morpheus.jpg){:width="60%"}

 When I saw this, one of the write-ups I read few months ago came into my mind.
-If you are interested in knowing about the root cause of the issue, read it [here][write-up]{:target="_blank"}.
+If you are interested in knowing about the root cause of the issue, read it [here][write-up]{:target="_blank"} (you'll be amazed to see how a simple feature can be turned into a critical vulnerability if misused).

 **TL;DR**: If an express server is using `hbs` as view engine for server-side rendering and it allowes user-constructed query string parameters without validation to get passed to express's `render()` function, an attacker can use parameter called `layout` to read arbitrary files in the web server.

 If you read the source above, you can see that it uses `hbs`.
 At this moment, I was sure it is vulnerable.
 To test it, I setup Mailtrain locally.
-Since acces to this route requires authentication, the default creds from the repo can be used.
+Since access to this route requires authentication, the default creds from the repo can be used.
 With a little curiosity, I gave the `layout` parameter and got what I expected.

 ![poc0](poc0.gif){:alt="PoC"}
 <figcaption>PoC 01</figcaption>